-Most children start to lose their baby teeth (primary teeth) around age 6 to 7, but it can also be normal before this age or afterward.
+Most children start to lose their baby teeth (primary teeth) around ages 6 or 7, but a little before or after is also normal.
 Typically, the two lower central teeth are the first baby teeth to become loose and fall out.
 Next are usually the upper central teeth then the second incisors, canines and first molars.
-The process continues with the eruption of new teeth until around 21 years of age when wisdom teeth can still be coming in.
+The process continues, with baby teeth falling out and being replaced by permanent, until around 21 years of age when wisdom teeth may still be growing in.

 Baby Teeth— Q&A